FAQs online ticket sale

 12. What are the necessary system requirements?

-Please make sure that your system accepts cookies from the Bayerisches Staatstheater website.
+Please make sure that your system accepts cookies from the Bayerisches Staatstheater website and that you do not use any plug-ins as ad blocker.

 13. Why does TicketDirect not work on onsale days?